KR-HanYunSeop/InstagramClone/README.md

-## InstaGramClone
+## InstagramClone
-- Implement MVVMarchitecture
+- Implement MVVM architecture
 - Backend server using Cloud Firestore
 - Authenticate and register users with Firebase
 - Upload images to Firebase Storage